 I think if you're going to just one website check out timeout london as it probably is the most comprehensive and up to date site of all things happening in london. itll have all the museum info and any (and a lot of the time free) events going on etc. museums-wise you can group them into areas so you dont find yourself hoping back and forth which would become very exhausting. say if you go to the v&a museum, you can go to the science museum and natural history museum since its all on one street.

-It all sounds very doable for 6 days and it really doesn't have to be an expensive experience at all. most museums would be free and just avoid eating at highly touristy areas (i.e Leicester sq) just a walk around the corner and you'll find something better and cheaper. who knows you might find a pop up restaurant on the way. (this would also be covered in timeout :P) over 2 years agoAnswered by Anh via Travellr.com
+It all sounds very doable for 6 days and it really doesn't have to be an expensive experience at all. most museums would be free and just avoid eating at highly touristy areas (i.e Leicester sq) just a walk around the corner and you'll find something better and cheaper. who knows you might find a pop up restaurant on the way. (this would also be covered in timeout :P) almost 3 years agoAnswered by Anh via Travellr.com